eharmon/m68k-buildroot/README.md

 The images are configured to DHCP using onboard ethernet and start an SSH server.
 There is only a `root` user with no password.
 Additional packages can be installed by configuring Buildroot.

+First boot will be very, very slow as the SSH host keys will be generated.
+Let it sit, it is not frozen.

 To boot these in Qemu, run:

 	$ qemu-system-m68k -boot d \